bytesquill/bytesquill/README.md

 👋 Hello!
 We are @bytesquill <br>
 Your coding needs, we deliver it.
 And not just on-time, you'll be sure of it as the most efficient solution.
-Delegate some of your tasks so that your team can focus on important.
+Delegate some of your tasks so that your team can focus on what's most important.

 <!---